-This beautiful old city is famous for being the setting of Shakespeare’s “Romeo and Juliet”.
-Could he ever have imagined his story of young lovers would be played off the stage as well as on?
-For "Juliet’s House" is crowded with tourists anxious for a selfie on her famous balcony and the walls under it are covered with the scribbles of lovers – pledges, promises, wishes, heartache … it’s all there.
+This beautiful old city is the famous setting for Shakespeare’s Romeo and Juliet.
+Could he ever have imagined his tragic tale of young lovers would be played off the stage as well as on?
+Casa di Giulietta (Juliet’s House) is crowded with tourists anxious to capture a selfie on her famous balcony and the walls under it are covered with lovers' scribbles: pledges, promises, wishes, heartache … it’s all there.

-These towns are a piece of Austria in Northern Italy.
-The architecture, Christmas markets, cuisine – everything looks and feels Austrian.
+These towns are little Austria of Northern Italy.
+The architecture, Christmas markets, cuisine; everything looks and feels Austrian.
 They even speak German here!
-Grab the opportunity to enjoy typical Austrian pretzels and white sausage without actually leaving Italy.
+Grab the opportunity to enjoy typical Austrian pretzels and white sausages without actually leaving Italy.

 Looking for family-friendly accommodation in Northern Italy?
 Consider booking your stay via booking.com/amsterdammamas.
 Find the perfect accommodation for your family while supporting Amsterdam Mamas at the same time!

-Julia Smile is an expat mother who is passionate about traveling with her family and writing about these exciting experiences in her blog.
+Julia Smile is an expat mother who is passionate about travelling with her family and writing about these exciting experiences in her blog.
 Her other passions include reading and dancing.
 More about Julia and her family travels in her blog and Instagram.
 This article is based on a post from her blog Frogs in the Box .